OpenMPDK/dss-ansible/README.md

 This playbook can be used to upgrade the firmware of PM983 SSDs.
 All other models not supported.
 In order to upgrade firmware, a valid firmware binary must be copied to the "artifacts" directory.
-Then the "target_fw_version" must be commented out in all vars / defaults files.

 ## Testing DSS Software Stack